 that we provide from the esa.org LSID authority.

-#6 Updated by Matt Jones about 7 years ago
+#6 Updated by Matt Jones over 7 years ago

 Agreed.
 LSIDs are dead.
 We need to maintain our ability to find existing content from the ESA skin based on its LSID, but we should stop creating any new ones, in favor of using the DOI system.
 Closing this bug as completed, in that we have done as much as we will.
 Another bug may be needed to determine a successional strategy away from LSIDs that we have already created.